PranavKumarAV/Lets-stay-updated/README.md

 - [ ] Save to read later
 - [ ] Email digests (optional)
 - [ ] Sentiment or priority tagging
+- [ ] Personalize news to the users past searches

 ---